savonet/book/language.md

   ```
 - `string.contains`: test whether a string contains (or begins or ends with) a
   particular substring,
+- `string.quote`: quote a string following the JSON and JavaScript escaping
+  rules,
+- `process.quote`\indexop{process.quote}: escape the characters which are
-- `string.quote`: escape shell special characters (you should always use this
+  special for the shell (you should always use `process.quote` when passing a
-  when passing strings to external programs).
+  string to an external program).

 #### Regular expressions {#sec:regexp}